-Lead Ban surveillance activities have been done throughout the Commonwealth by summer interns for over 15 years.
+Lead Ban surveillance activities have been done throughout the Commonwealth by summer interns for nearly 20 years.
 The annual surveillance conducted by an intern is the most effective method of educating the business community about the requirements of the Lead Ban Act.
 These surveillance activities include locating hardware stores, home centers, and other retail facilities in which solder is sold and educating these facilities (as well as solder wholesalers and manufacturers) of the provisions of the Lead Ban Act.
 In recent years, surveillance activities have been expanded to include electronics, craft and auto parts stores that sell solder.
 There has been a significant reduction of the availability of banned solder (and in the number of facilities out of compliance) as a result of this effort because the majority of stores in violation of the Act are first time offenders.

-Details of the 2013 Lead Ban Surveillance Project include:
+Details of the 2014 Lead Ban Surveillance Project include:

-- 363 stores were surveyed; of these, 203 sell solder. - 155 of the 220 stores sell lead-free solder (70% sell only lead free solder); - 14 stores (6.4%) were in violation of the PA Lead Ban Act; - 5 was selling banned solder; and - 8 were selling restricted solder in the plumbing section; and - 1 was selling both banned solder and restricted solder in the plumbing section.
+- 353 stores were surveyed; of these, 252 sell solder. - 131 of the 252 stores (52%) sell only lead-free solder; - 36 stores (14.3%) were in violation of the PA Lead Ban Act; - 16 were selling banned solder; and - 18 were selling restricted solder in the plumbing section.

-To view the 2013 Lead Ban Surveillance Project report, click on the link below:
+To view the 2014 Lead Ban Surveillance Project report, click on the link below: